-Some algorithms (e.g. the slow tree coloring Algorithm 1.14) ask for a special node, a so-called "leader".
-Computing a leader is a very simple form of symmetry breaking.
+Some algorithms (e.g. the slow tree coloring algorithm 4) ask for a special node, a so-called "leader".
+Computing a leader is a most simple form of symmetry breaking.
 Algorithms based on leaders do generally not exhibit a high degree of parallelism, and therefore often suffer from poor time complexity.
 However, sometimes it is still useful to have a leader to make critical decisions in an easy (though non-distributed!) way.